Disability Access and Inclusion

 It is a requirement that the DAIPs is reviewed a minimum of every five years, with the purpose of the review to assess how well strategies of identified outcome areas are achieving access and inclusion of people with disability.

 The current Disability and Inclusion Plan (DAIP) was adopted in 2017 and provides a planned approach to progressively improve access to community services provided by the Shire of Donnybrook Balingup.
 The 2017-2022 DAIP is available online, in print or in alternative formats upon request.
 If you have questions or if you would like a copy of the Plan in an alternative format please contact the Shire on 9780 4200.

-Access and Inclusion Initiatives completed under the current DAIP
+Access and Inclusion Initiatives completed under the DAIP 2017-2022

-The Shire has successfully completed a number of projects during the current DAIP period, including:
+The Shire has already completed several projects within the DAIP, including: